-• Two critical content courses to be taken in the freshman or sophomore year:
+- Two critical content courses to be taken in the first or second year:

-LIT 101, Cultures and Canons
+- LIT 101, Cultures and Canons

-LIT 102, Approaches to Literature
+- LIT 102, Approaches to Literature

-- Seven selections from English prefixes LIT, CWR, LNG that also meet the three requirements below. - One course in American literature - One course in British literature - One literary history course on literature before the Restoration.
-See the department website or newsletter for the list of approved courses. - Two Seminars (LIT 499 Seminar in Research and Theory), typically one in the junior and one in the senior year.
-LIT 492 Seminar in Critical Theory OR LIT 496 or 497 Honors Project in English may substitute for one LIT 499. - At least 5 courses must be taken at the 300 or 400 level in the English major.
-Other than LIT 101 and LIT 102, 100 level classes are not accepted in the major.
+- Seven selections from English prefixes LIT, CWR, LNG that also meet the three requirements below.

+- One course in American literature

+- One course in British literature

+- One literary history course on literature before the Restoration (1660).
+See the department website or newsletter for the list of approved courses.

+• Two Seminars (LIT 499 Seminar in Research and Theory), typically one in the junior and one in the senior year.
+LIT 492 Seminar in Critical Theory OR LIT 496 or 497 Honors Project in English may substitute for one LIT 499.

+• At least 5 courses must be taken at the 300 or 400 level in the English major.
+Other than LIT 101 and LIT 102, students may only count one 100-level course as an option in the English major, and no fractional-unit courses (.5 units and less) may be accepted in the English major.